-It is recommended that the water pressure pump switch be in the "off" position when leaving your boat to help prevent damage should a leak develop in the cold water system.
+It is recommended that the water pressure pump switch be in the "off" position when leaving your vessel to help prevent damage should a leak develop in the cold water system.

 AVOID COMPONENT DAMAGE!

 NEVER RUN THE WATER PUMP

 WITHOUT WATER IN THE WATER

-TANK AS PUMP IMPELLER DAMAGE
+TANK AS PRESSURIZED WATER SYSTEM

-MAY OCCUR.
+DAMAGE MAY OCCUR.

 PREVENT PROPERTY DAMAGE!

-TURN OFF WATER
+TURN OFF WATER SWITCH

-HELM PANEL SWITCH
+AT HELM PANEL

-BEFORE LEAVING THE VESSEL.
+BEFORE LEAVING THE VESSEL